gelatinescreams/The-One-File/README.md

 If the browser is reasonably modern, it should work.

-## File Structure
+## Credits

-Everything is contained inside the single HTML file:

-- CSS
-- JavaScript
-- Node data
-- Connection data
-- Style and layout settings
-- Encrypted payload when enabled
+Icon support for theonefile-networkening.html version powered by:
+- [Selfh.st Icons](https://selfh.st/icons/) - Self-hosted app icons by the selfh.st community
+- [Material Design Icons](https://pictogrammers.com/library/mdi/) - 7,000+ open source icons by Pictogrammers
+- [Simple Icons](https://simpleicons.org/) - Free SVG icons for popular brands

+Thank you to all the icon creators and maintainers for making these resources freely available.